Active Shooter Training Tips

 If possible call 911 yourself.
 Put the phone on speaker and sit it down.
 Communicate to 911 the same exact thing.

-When uniformed officers arrive they are on a seek & destroy mission.
+When uniformed officers arrive they are on a seek & destroy mission for all active shooters (plainclothes guys with guns in their hands).
 Some of them (not all of them) have the "shoot first, ask questions later mentality.
-Re-read #1.
+Re-read #1 and #2.
 Good communication to them, bystanders, and 911 increases your chances of survival.
 It may also prevent a misunderstanding with other CCW licensees already on the scene.

 There are no perfect scenarios, nor perfect training for dynamic real life events.
 Every event is unique in its own way.
 Never stop training, advancing your skills, and knowledge.
 It's also important to take a basic TCCC approved medical course.
 Stay safe everyone.